-A Guide to Coping Strategies for the Prevention of Relapse
+Strategies for Coping with Prevention of Relapse

 Learning to avoid relapse is crucial if you want to succeed in your recovery and lead a happy life.
 One can learn to use these coping mechanisms to avoid relapse and achieve life goals you never thought possible, especially if you take it one day at a time.